Show 16 – Social Media in Agriculture

 - Phone and internet connectivity in rural areas

-- Future of Agriculture and challenges faced by the farming community
+- Future of Agricultural Industry and challenges faced by the farming community

 The show started by discussing how ADAMA is working with The Ad Plain to develop its Social Media Strategy, something they were relatively new to.
-The organisation went through a rebrand in 2014 and is keen to use Social to fit with its values of establishing a dialogue with the farming ecosystem, in particular the farmers themselves, which is key given the company doesn’t sell directly to them but instead through distribution, so it’s important for them to create a feedback loop and listen to what is really going on and how they can help beyond just selling product.
+The organisation went through a rebrand in 2014 and is keen to use Social Media to fit with its values of establishing a dialogue with the farming ecosystem.
+Farmers themselves are key given the company doesn’t sell directly to them but instead through distribution, so it’s important for them to create a feedback loop and listen to what is really going on and how they can help beyond just selling product.

-Caroline and Emma explained that ADAMA uses a number of different social channels to reach the farming community and that engagement levels vary across channels depending on the territory.
+Caroline and Emma explained that ADAMA uses a number of different social channels to reach the farming community.
+Their engagement levels vary across channels depending on the territory.
 LinkedIn is important because, as Caroline reminded us, farms are of course businesses.
 She said that Facebook works well in Latin America (they have over 22,500 likes on their ADAMA Brazil Facebook page and almost 15,000 followers on the ADAMA Brazil LinkedIn page) and Twitter of course is important, but that they have bespoke channels for a number of regions, although this is still in development.
-Emma added that the ADAMA Global account regularly sees engagement rates of 8% on Twitter, particularly on posts around technology and where they celebrate farmers and in the UK, where the team have been posting around specific events, they have seen engagement levels rise to as much as 9% to 15%.
-ADAMA has also started to use YouTube to tell real life stories of farmers from around the world.
+Emma added that the ADAMA Global account regularly sees engagement rates of 8% on Twitter, particularly on posts around technology and where they celebrate farmers and in the UK.
+They have also seen engagement levels rise to as much as 9% to 15% where the team have been posting around specific events, ADAMA has also started to use YouTube to tell real life stories of farmers from around the world.

-Andrew talked about how Social plays an important part in his day to day work on the farm itself and how the farming community has developed on twitter to support each other, discussing the how it was used to launch Forage Aid, a charity that supports farmers whose livestock has been affected by an extreme weather event by providing forage and/or bedding to those in need.
+Andrew talked about how Social plays an important part in his day to day work on the farm itself.
+The farming community has developed on twitter to support each other and he used Twitter to launch Forage Aid, a charity that supports farmers whose livestock has been affected by an extreme weather event by providing forage and/or bedding to those in need.

 In a pre-recorded Skype interview, Simon Haley talked about three twitter feeds that he co-founded or set up himself: